 If there is a mass seen on the CT, the family doctor will be notified through the radiology report.
 At this point, a referral to respirology or a thoracic surgeon for a biopsy would be appropriate.

-Appropriate staging investigations should be undertaken based on the common locations for lung cancer metastases.
-For example, a bone scan should be used to search for bony metastasis, head and neck CT for brain metastasis, and abdominal CT for liver metastasis.
-A PET scan or MRI may be ordered by a specialist to assess for local tumour extent.
-For example, an MRI may be used to assess a Pancoast tumour and a PET scan may be used for assessing treatment options for non-small cell lung cancer.
+Appropriate staging investigations should be undertaken based on the common locations for lung cancer metastases and presence of symptoms.
+Contrast enhanced CT of the chest and upper abdomen including the liver and adrenal glands is appropriate for most patients suspected of having lung cancer.
+Further imaging may be conducted based on clinical suspicion of metastasis secondary to symptoms or focal findings, or because of extensive disease on initial imaging.
+A PET scan or MRI may be ordered by a specialist to further characterize the cancer and burden of disease.
+For example, an MRI may be used to assess a Pancoast tumour and a PET scan may be used to look for nodal or distant metastases to determine appropriate treatment options for non-small cell lung cancer.

 Lung cancer diagnosis is done by complete history, physical examination, and relevant tests.
 Imaging tests include X-ray and CT scan with confirmation by biopsy.
-Staging investigations will vary depending on the extent and type of disease and may include head, neck, abdominal CT, PET scan, and/or MRI.
+Staging investigations will vary depending on the extent and type of disease and may include CT, PET scan, and/or MRI.

 Imaging of the chest is important both for identifying the presence of a primary lung tumour as well as evaluating lymph node status.
-Staging of the tumour involves nodal involvement assessment, and staging is important as it directs treatment.
-The radiologist reading the chest films is thus a key player in the work-up of a patient with lung cancer.
+Staging of the tumour involves assessment of nodal involvement, and staging is important as it directs treatment.

 Both posterior-anterior (PA) and lateral view x-rays of the chest should be done.
 Peripheral lesions or large central obstructing lesions will be easily visible on a chest x-ray (CXR).
 However, having a normal CXR does not rule out the possibility of having a primary lung tumour because small tumours may be obscured by the radio-opaque nature of the mediastinal structures.

-CT scans of the chest and upper abdomen should also be obtained because it has a higher sensitivity (60%) and specificity (80%) than chest X-rays for detecting primary lung cancers.
+CT scans of the chest and upper abdomen should also be obtained because it has a higher sensitivity (60%) and specificity (80%) than chest x-rays for detecting primary lung cancers.
 In terms of diagnostic accuracy, higher-resolution techniques can be employed, increasing the sensitivity and specificity to 85% and 100%, respectively, for detecting the primary tumour.
 A limitation of CT scans is that they do not reliably detect mediastinal lymph node metastases.
-Enlarged lymph nodes causing symptoms through mass effects can be histologically benign while other smaller lymph nodes (< 1cm) can contain many malignant cells.
+Enlarged lymph nodes causing symptoms through mass effect can be histologically benign while other smaller lymph nodes (< 1cm) can contain malignant cells.
+CT can provide information about tumour size, presence or absence of separate tumour nodules, presence or absence of atelectasis or obstructive pneumonia, invasion of adjacent structures, and proximal extent of the tumour which are important for staging of the tumour.
+Identification of sites of involvement can help to select the optimal site for biopsy to confirm the diagnosis.

-To search for lymphatic spread, patients can undergo fluorodeoxyglucose positron emission tomography (FDG-PET) imaging in order to detect areas of higher metabolic activity, consistent with cancerous spots.
+To search for lymphatic spread, patients can undergo fluorodeoxyglucose positron emission tomography (FDG-PET) imaging in order to detect areas of higher metabolic activity, consistent with cancer.
 FDG-PET is best for detecting N1 nodes but only moderately capable of detecting N2 nodes.
 However, the negative predictive value (NPV) of not detecting “hot spots” is 90%.
 FDG-PET interpretation can be confounded in two ways.
-Other lung disease (eg. granulomatous inflammation, silicosis and sinus histiocytosis) can manifest high metabolical activity on these scans resulting in false positives.
-Or, tumours can be slow-growing (eg. bronchoalveolar carcinoma) and show up as a false negative.
+Other lung disease (eg. granulomatous inflammation, silicosis and sinus histiocytosis) can manifest high metabolic activity on these scans resulting in false positives.
+Or, tumours can be slow-growing (eg. bronchoalveolar carcinoma) resulting in a false negative.
+Hypermetabolic inflammatory lymph nodes may result in false positive on PET scans and thus require biopsy to confirm the presence of nodal metastases .

 To take advantage of the benefits of both CT and FDG-PET, these scans can be used in combination.
 The sensitivity is 80%, specificity is 85%, and accuracy is 90% for the integration of these two techniques.

-Magnetic resonance imaging (MRI) is not generally helpful in making the diagnosis of lung cancer, but if the tumour has invaded the spine, nerves, soft-tissues or blood vessels, MRI can be beneficial.
+Magnetic resonance imaging (MRI) is not generally helpful in making the diagnosis of lung cancer, but is useful for detecting the extent of invasion into the chest wall, spine, nerves, soft-tissues, brain or blood vessels.
+It is most often used when symptoms or previous imaging indicate possible involvement of one of these structures.

-A new, less invasive technique for investigating lymph nodes, is endoscopic ultrasound (EUS).
-Results are promising as EUS seems able to identify more of the mediastinal lymph nodes that contain malignant cells than either CT or FDG-PET1.
+A new, less invasive technique for investigating lymph nodes, is endoscopic ultrasound (EUS) guided fine needle aspiration of mediastinal lymph nodes.
+Results are promising as EUS seems able to identify more of the mediastinal lymph nodes that contain malignant cells than either CT or FDG-PET.

-While imaging technology is constantly improving and evolving, definitive diagnosis of lung cancer still depends on obtaining a tissue sample and getting histological confirmation from the Pathology department.
+While imaging technology is constantly improving and evolving, definitive diagnosis of lung cancer still depends on obtaining a tissue sample and getting histological confirmation.

-Chest X-ray and CT scan of the chest are always used for evaluating lung cancer.
-PET scans may be used to assess lymph node involvement.
+Chest x-ray and CT scan of the chest are always used for evaluating lung cancer.
+PET scans may be used to assess lymph node involvement and search for metastases.
 MRI can also be used to assess local spread and distant metastasis.

 Sputum samples, bronchoscopy, thorascopy, thoracotomy, mediastinoscopy, and FNA may all be used to biopsy lung cancer tissue for pathologic examination.
 A biopsy is needed to make a definitive diagnosis of lung cancer.

-The more advanced FDG-PET scan is typically ordered by the physician who will be treating the patient, whether that is a thoracic surgeon, medical oncologist, and/or radiation oncologist.
+A chest CT is used to characterize the primary tumour, an abdominal CT searches for metastases in common sites such as liver and adrenal glands, and EUS biopsy may be undertaken to investigate nodal involvement.
+Laboratory evidence or signs and symptoms can also indicate the presence of bone, liver or brain metastases.
+Further imaging in search of metastases can be undertaken if any focal symptoms are reported.
+The more advanced FDG-PET scan may be ordered by the physician who will be treating the patient, whether that is a thoracic surgeon, medical oncologist, and/or radiation oncologist.
 FDG-PET can be used to find “hot spots” or potential metastatic tumours and lymph nodes.
 Knowing how advanced the patient’s disease is and the prognosis changes how the patient will be managed.

 Staging varies between NSCLC and SCLC.